MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     long_range = {string} -> "none"

-With the ``long_range`` correction keyword the user can specify the type of <b>Coulombic<B> long range correction, which should be applied during the Simulation.
+With the ``long_range`` correction keyword the user can specify the type of Coulombic long range correction, which should be applied during the simulation.

 Possible options are: